Author, Mike Smith

 - A money transfer company that is Authorised by the FCA will keep your funds in a safeguarded account.

-Key Currency is a money transfer specialist.
+Key Currency is an international money transfer specialist.

 Our exchange rates are highly competitive, and we charge you no fees.

-As part of our service, we offer you as much or as little assistance as you need.
+You can have as much or as little assistance as you need.